peterlacko/gooddata-ui/docs/create_new_visualization.md

 ---
-title: Create new Visualization
+title: Create New Visualization
-sidebar_label: Create new visualization
+sidebar_label: Create New Visualization
 copyright: (C) 2007-2018 GoodData Corporation
 id: create_new_visualization
 ---

-With GoodData.UI, you can create your new visual components to address your specific analytical needs.
+With GoodData.UI, you can create your new visual components to address your specific analytics needs.

 Your component code must be wrapped within the Execute component.